renovatebot/renovate/lib/modules/manager/custom/jsonata/readme.md

 }
 ```

-The meaning of each field is the same as the meaning of the capturing groups for regex managers.
+The meaning of each field is the same as the meaning of the capturing groups for the `regex` manager.

-The following configuration is also available for each `jsonManager` element, again with the same meaning as for the regex manager:
+The following configuration is also available for each `jsonata` manager's element, again with the same meaning as for the regex manager:

 - `depNameTemplate`.
 - `packageNameTemplate`.